nextbill-project/server/README.md

 ### How to contribute

-1. Tell us your objective by writing or commenting an issue
+1. Tell us your objective by writing or commenting an issue or send an email to kontakt@nextbill.de
 2. Create a branch and implement the issue of your choice
 3. Commit with a meaningful message and the issue ID
 4. Create a pull request and wait for feedback